timothymcmackin/timothymcmack.in/_pages/index.md

   I've got examples of my work in my [portfolio](./portfolio).

-- I like kite flying and kite-surfing.
+- I like kite flying and kite-surfing, and I'm proud of being a national champion stunt kite pilot.
 My [YouTube](https://www.youtube.com/@timothymcmackin/videos) account has my kite videos and [this site](https://timothymcmackin.github.io/kite-site/) has my kite collection.

 - I used to use Twitter as [@timothymcmackin](https://twitter.com/timothymcmackin) as my primary social media, but I am moving to Mastodon, where I am [@timothymcmackin@mastodon.social](https://mastodon.social/@timothymcmackin).